GoalieGuy6/Logistic-Request-Manager/README.md

 This shortcut opens or closes the whole GUI.

 ### close the GUI:
-This one is a linked to the 'toggle-menu' hotkey and cannot be changed.
+This one is linked to the 'toggle-menu' hotkey and cannot be changed.

 # How to
 For this How-To it is assumed that the player-character is NOT configured as default-target.
 In each part of the How-To another entity is used as interaction target (character, requester & buffer chest, spidertron).
 All these interactions can be done with each of these entities - as far as available in-game.

 ## First time opening the GUI and creating the first preset:
-- Once you open the GUI for the first time, all you will see is a frame with some buttons, and an empty preset you can select.
+- Once you open the GUI for the first time, all you will see is a frame with some buttons, and an two presets you can select.
 - Depending on whether an entity that supports logistic requests is opened, or the player-character is configured as default target* some buttons may be disabled or not.
 - The current target for interactions with the GUI is shown in the bottom-middle of the frame.
 - Now open the player-character and configure some requests that you want to reuse.